nickbild/photophone/README.md

 As for the receiver, I have used a paper cup that is covered in Gorilla tape to block out ambient light.
 At the back, in the center, there’s a photoresistor.
 I have a lens that refocuses the incoming light onto that photoresistor.

 Current passes through the photoresistor, which is in series with a 10,000 ohm resistor, and as light from the transmitter is received, the current varies.
-It outputs to an electromagnetic speaker — this much more modern than the one Bell used of course, and with an amplifier circuit built-in, but it operates on the same principles.
+It outputs to an electromagnetic speaker — one that is much more modern than the one Bell used of course, and with an amplifier circuit built-in — but it operates on the same principles.

 You may have noticed by now that there is just 1 lens in the build.
 That’s because I chose to use a laser instead of sunlight.
 This modern addition doesn’t change the principles of operation at all, but does let me avoid using most of the mirrors and lenses.
 If Bell had a laser available to him, I have no doubt he would have used it.